1 Types of gods

 A lutheran must first of all be a literary critic.
 Salvation begins with an act of interpretation.
 And since all such acts are partial and provisional, our salvation must be exceedingly precarious.
 ‘Thou read’st black where I read white,’ as Blake warned.

 The gods are essential fictions, which quicken our imaginations and curtail our boisterous appetites.
 They are poetically fruitful and politically useful.
-A faith is to be prized not for the pedantic and delusional catechism which it promulgates, but for the terrific and stark myths which it breeds.
-The best were made by freedom and vision, the worst by a crabbed fanaticism.
-The God of the israelites is the paramount deity of order and uniformity.
-The hindu gods are unequalled emanations of creative fire and multiplicity.
-They are the perfect reconciliation of the local and the pagan with the universal and transcendental.
+A faith is to be prized not for the pedantic and delusional catechism which it promulgates, but for the terrific and stark myths which it inspires.
+The best were the work of freedom and vision, the worst by a crabbed fanaticism.

 The gods were begotten by imagination, but are kept alive by the shortage of it.